 Best use: Survival, clearing vegetation, search and rescue

-Description: A traditional jungle machete in a modern design, the Gerber Bear Grylls Parang machete combines multipurpose performance and durability – given you take proper care of it, it should last for years!
+A traditional jungle machete in a modern design, the Gerber Bear Grylls Parang Machete combines multi purpose performance and durability – given you take proper care of it, it should last for years!
 On top of that, it comes with more than an affordable price.

 The 13.5-inch blade clears thick vegetation with ease – use it to clear a camp spot or your backyard.
 At the same time, the machete can be used to aid in survival and search-and-rescue situations.
-The blade is made out of high carbon steel construction ensures longevity, durability, and resistance against corrosion and wear, even with heavy use.
+The blade is made out of high carbon steel that ensures longevity, durability, and resistance to corrosion and wear, even after years of heavy use.

 Weight: 1.3 lb.

-Best use: Light- to medium–weight chopping, basic field tasks (clearing campsites)
+Best use: Light- to medium–weight chopping, basic field tasks (clearing campsites and chopping wood)

 Best use: Heavy chopping tasks